felixjchen/calcifer/README.md

 - TypeScript, Express, SocketIO and SSH2 on our backend services
 - SocketIO and Angular for our frontend
 - MongoDB for our database
+- Docker Compose for services
-- Docker in Docker, Docker Compose and Sysbox for playgrounds
+- Docker in Docker and Sysbox Runtime for playgrounds
 - JWilder’s Nginx-Proxy for dynamic routes
 - Google Cloud Platform Virtual Machine
 - Namecheap domain